'Keep It In The Ground' Activists Optimistic Despite Oil Boom

 The United States oil business is booming and the country could soon be the largest crude oil producer in the world.
 Despite this record-breaking production, climate change activists campaigning to move away from fossil fuels say they are making progress.

-Here's the idea underpinning the 'keep it in the ground' movement: to address climate change, activists say known reserves of fossil fuels will have to be left untouched instead of burned.
+Here's the idea underpinning the "keep it in the ground" movement: To address climate change, activists say known reserves of fossil fuels will have to be left untouched instead of burned.
 In the meantime, they want countries to transition to renewable forms of energy such as solar and wind.

-For oil, activists figure that if they can stop pipelines and other infrastructure from being built, it's more likely crude will be left in the ground because there won't be a way to transport it to where it can be sold.
+For oil, activists figure that if they can stop pipelines and other infrastructure from being built, it's more likely crude will be left in the ground, because there won't be a way to transport it to where it can be sold.

 One tactic used to block pipeline construction is protests like those against the Bayou Bridge Pipeline in Louisiana.

-Last month organizer Cherri Foytlin led cheers of "L'eau est la vie"—"water is life" in French—near Belle Rose, Louisiana.
+Last month organizer Cherri Foytlin led cheers of "L'eau est la vie"—"water is life" in French — near Belle Rose, Louisiana.

 Environmental groups sued to stop construction of the pipeline, but if building continues, Foytlin says she's prepared to physically block it.

 "We're poor people.
 We don't have a lot of money like they do.
-All I have is this old body...
+All I have is this old body. ...
 So I'll use this old body now to do what I have to do to stop it," she says.

 Protesters say President Trump's pro-fossil fuel agenda makes their job harder, but he also motivates the base.
-A day after Trump failed to mention climate change in his State of the Union speech, Vermont Senator Bernie Sanders fired up a crowd of activists at George Washington University by mentioning Trump and his cabinet appointees who lead the administration's energy and environment policies.
+A day after Trump failed to mention climate change in his State of the Union speech, Vermont Sen. Bernie Sanders fired up a crowd of activists at George Washington University by mentioning Trump and his Cabinet appointees who lead the administration's energy and environment policies.

-"What we are about is telling Donald Trump and the Koch Brothers and all of these other people that their days are numbered—fossil fuel's days are numbered.
-We are going to transform our energy system," said Sanders as the crowd cheered.
+"What we are about is telling Donald Trump and the Koch Brothers and all of these other people that their days are numbered — fossil fuel's days are numbered.
+We are going to transform our energy system," Sanders said as the crowd cheered.

-Activists with groups like 350.org are petitioning cities to become "fossil free," and they're encouraging institutions—especially colleges—to withdraw investments in oil companies.
+Activists with groups like 350.org are petitioning cities to become "fossil free," and they're encouraging institutions — especially colleges — to withdraw investments in oil companies.

 But people in the fossil fuel business don't sound impressed.

-"Keep it in the ground—as a movement—has been a failure," says Texans for Natural Gas spokesman Steve Everley.
+"Keep it in the ground — as a movement — has been a failure," says Texans for Natural Gas spokesman Steve Everley.

 Everley says the current drilling and production boom is proof of that failure.
 Domestic drillers have doubled oil production in the past decade and natural gas is up by about a third.
 The country is on track to produce even more oil than Russia and Saudi Arabia.

-"We're not going to undermine the most significant shift in global energy power in a generation to pursue a job-destroying fringe political campaign like keep-it-in-the ground," says Everley.
+"We're not going to undermine the most significant shift in global energy power in a generation to pursue a job-destroying fringe political campaign like 'keep it in the ground,' " says Everley.

 Still, the industry has responded to the movement with a public relations campaign, including television advertisements touting the economic benefits of fossil fuel infrastructure.